newatoms/guides/the-content-guide/readme.md

 ### Tackle marketing priorities for SEO

 One goal of content marketing is that businesses want to increase traffic.
-Top named challenges and priorities for marketing professionals–besides creating more _high quality content_ in lesser time—are:
+The biggest challenges and priorities for marketing professionals (besides creating more _high quality content_ in lesser time) are:

 * Measuring content effectiveness
 * Producing more _engaging_ content